General Emacs Configuration

 :config (which-key-mode))

-Why would I ever quit Emacs with a simple keybinding?
+Why would I ever quit Emacs with a simple keybinding on a Mac?
 Let’s override it:

 (global-set-key (kbd "s-q") 'bury-buffer)